 - Hallmark Verification: Genuine items are often engraved with hallmarks, which indicate their origin and tell us the percentage (%) of pureness.
 For example, 18K means it contains 75% pure Au while the rest consists of other metals like silver, etcetera, up to 100%.

-The combination of magnet checks alongside these extra methods shall produce more precise results concerning genuineness and validity evaluation for any given piece made of this precious metal.
+The combination of magnet checks alongside these extra methods shall produce more precise results concerning genuineness and validity evaluation for any piece made of this precious metal.

 Practical Applications of Gold’s Magnetic Properties in Jewelry Creation